Arcadia-Science/2024-auto-openraman/README.md

 AutoOpenRaman provides a two-step calibration process to convert from pixel coordinates to Raman shift (wavenumbers):

-1. **Rough calibration** using a neon lamp spectrum to establish pixel-to-wavelength relationship
+1. **Rough calibration** using a neon lamp spectrum to establish the coarse pixel-to-wavelength relationship
-2. **Fine calibration** using acetonitrile reference spectrum to convert wavelengths to accurate Raman shifts
+2. **Fine calibration** using acetonitrile reference spectrum to convert wavelengths to Raman shifts

 ### Calibration Procedure